 5. Withings ScanWatch 2

-The ScanWatch 2 is a hybrid smartwatch that provides 24/7 heart rate monitoring, ECG on demand, and blood oxygen tracking.
+The ScanWatch 2 remains Withings’ most advanced health-focused hybrid smartwatch, designed for long-term heart monitoring without the complexity of a full touchscreen smartwatch.
+It is a hybrid smartwatch that provides 24/7 heart rate monitoring, ECG on demand, and blood oxygen tracking.
 With FDA clearance, it’s a great option for seniors looking for a stylish but functional heart health tracker.

 The ScanWatch 2 also tracks sleep apnea by monitoring blood oxygen variations and detecting breathing disturbances during sleep.
 It offers body temperature tracking, automatic activity recognition, and more precise oxygen saturation measurements.
 The device syncs with the Withings Health Mate app, where users can review their heart health history.